sbroussi/spring-boot-classloader/README.md

-# demo-spring2
+# spring-boot-classloader
-Demo project for Spring Boot 2.1
+Demo project for Spring Boot 2.1 with dynamic/custom classloaders.